-By bundling general liability with commercial property insurance, claims adjusters, property and casualty agents, and other small insurance businesses can often find savings with a business owner’s policy.
+By bundling general liability with commercial property insurance, insurance professionals can often find savings with a business owner’s policy.
 Businesses that are eligible for this policy typically:

 Talk to a licensed Insureon agent to learn how a BOP could benefit your insurance company.